Gaurav-Pande/Image-Denoising/README.md

 </center>

+## What is new in our approach?

+During training we add random amount of noise to the images instead of a fixed sigma.
+This model generalized well to all sigmas from 10-50 during evaluation.

 ### Results and observations:

 The average PSNR scores and SSIM scores on the test set of PASCAL, for the best model was given below.
 Note that best model is 3 layered, as 5 layered one couldn't be trained completely due to computing constraints.
 Input crop size of 200 was used to show the results instead of 33.
 Also, left value in the column indicates average PSNR compared with noisy input, while the right bolded one indicates the average PSNR with the denoised output.
 Similar case with SSIM.